 What is the outlook of the pandemic in Tanzania today?

 On June 9, 2020, the President declared that the country was free of coronavirus.
 However, similar to many countries, there has not been widespread testing.
 In short, these claims must be taken with a grain of salt.
+But at this time East Africa as a whole and Tanzania do not appear to be hotspots.
 We will continue to monitor the situation on the ground.

 Are you taking new bookings for climbs and safaris?

-Yes, we continue to book clients for trips in 2020 and 2021.
+Yes, we continue to book clients for trips in 2021.
 See Dates & Prices.